The best Cinque Terre photo spots

 You can’t miss the village’s Castello di Vernazza castle and you can climb up it too for a small fee.
 Perfect for some panoramic shots!
 This one was taken on my iPhone.

 Once in Corniglia there are some nice pictures of the shop frontages, displaying among things lots of yellow lemon bath soaps!
-Wiggle through the streets and you come to a school playground and then up some steps you sit atop the cliff edge looking straight down to the sea or across to Manarola in the distance.
+Wiggle through the streets and you come to a school playground and then up some steps (Google link) you sit atop the cliff edge looking straight down to the sea or across to Manarola in the distance.

 Manarola contains THE shot that has made the region famous and was ultimately the reason that we headed to Cinque Terre in the first place.
 Our minds were made up when my friend Rob blogged at hornblowertravels that it was his favourite place in the whole wide world!
 A bold statement so we had to find out for ourselves.
 Check out the key location for amazing Cinque Terre photo spots in the image below.

-In fact the view of the buildings in Manarola changed throughout the course of the day.
-These photos below were all taken at (1) on the main walkway below the Nessun Dorma bar on the main walkway (1) that goes around the headland.
-Some people took their photos on the tip of the headland but we moved a but further down the slope so we could get closer to the sea wall.
+Opposite the main bank of pastel-coloured town buildings is a walkway that takes you around the headland.
+These photos below were all taken at (1) on the main walkway below the Nessun Dorma bar (2).
+Some people instead took their photos on the tip of the headland.
+We moved a bit further down the slope so we could get closer to the sea wall.
 The view of the buildings in Manarola changes throughout the day of course.

 Another harbour town but with slightly more going on compared to Manarola.
 Also it has the benefit of a small pebbley beach when photo time is over.

-Head up to the Castello di Riomaggiore to take a nice shot down onto the town, plus at the Castello’s base there’s a chilled out viewing spot with some steps, by a cross under the welcome shade of some trees.
+Head up to the Castello di Riomaggiore to take a nice shot down onto the town.
+Plus at the Castello’s base there’s a chilled out viewing spot with some steps, by a cross under the welcome shade of some trees.